Ken Knabb: Works

 In 1981, Knabb published the Situationist International Anthology, a large collection of articles drawn mostly from the French journal Internationale Situationniste.
 His other translations include Guy Debord's film scripts (Complete Cinematic Works), Debord's The Society of the Spectacle, and Ngo Van's In the Crossfire: Adventures of a Vietnamese Revolutionary.
-Knabb's own writings include leaflets, comics, pamphlets and articles on Wilhelm Reich, Georges Brassens, Gary Snyder, the 1960s hip counterculture, the 1970 Polish revolt, the 1979 Iranian revolution, the 1991 Gulf War, the 2006 anti-CPE revolt in France, the 2011 Occupy movement, the 2016 Trump election, and the 2020 covid crisis.
-Longer works include The Relevance of Rexroth (a study of the anarchist poet and essayist Kenneth Rexroth), Gateway to the Vast Realms (a reader's guide to 500 recommended books), and The Joy of Revolution (an examination of the pros and cons of diverse radical tactics followed by some speculations on how a nonstate and noncapitalist postrevolutionary society might function).
+Knabb's own writings have been collected in Public Secrets: Collected Skirmishes of Ken Knabb (1997) and The Joy of Revolution and Related Texts (2026) and also posted on his Bureau of Public Secrets website.
+His shorter works include leaflets, comics, pamphlets, and articles on Wilhelm Reich, Georges Brassens, Gary Snyder, the 1960s hip counterculture, the 1970 Polish revolt, the 1979 Iranian revolution, the 1991 Gulf War, the 2006 anti-CPE revolt in France, the 2011 Occupy movement, the 2020 coronavirus shutdown, and the two Trump elections and the new forms of resistance they have inspired.
+His longer works include The Relevance of Rexroth (a study of the anarchist poet and essayist Kenneth Rexroth), Gateway to the Vast Realms (a reader's guide to 500 recommended books), Confessions of a Mild-Mannered Enemy of the State (autobiography), and The Joy of Revolution (an examination of the pros and cons of diverse radical tactics followed by some speculations on how a situationist-type nonstate and noncapitalist postrevolutionary society might function).